 If your sales are down and costs are hurting your profits, you’re certainly not alone.
-This is still not a good economy.

-So challenges exist everywhere, not just with you.
 The irony is you can do something about it.

 Here are eight strategies:

 Consider making a bigger product and charging a higher price.

 If you have products with good margins, use them as loss leaders to entice customers to buy your other products.

 2. Use traditional tactics

 Start by determining your break-even point, which will be a catalyst for ideas.

 Reduce the size of your product, if you think your customers won’t care.

 Your customers might notice but many will still probably buy to avoid paying higher prices.